conmas/site/_pages/resume.md

 ## The Ohio State University
 <time>2013</time>

 Received a Bachelor’s degree in English, with a focus on British and American literature and rhetoric, and a minor in Visual Communications Design.
-Graduated *summa [^3]
+Graduated *magna cum laude*. [^3]

 [^1]: Acquired by Wipfli LLP in 2020.
 [^2]: Rebranded to Attaché in 2015.